-Exercise 8.8. [] Define a procedure binary-tree-depth that takes as input a binary tree and outputs the depth of the tree.
+Exercise 8.8. $[\star]$ Define a procedure binary-tree-depth that takes as input a binary tree and outputs the depth of the tree.
 The running time of your procedure should not grow faster than linearly with the number of nodes in the tree.

 Exercise 8.9. $[\star\star]$ Define a procedure binary-tree-balance that takes as input a sorted binary tree and the comparison function, and outputs a sorted binary tree containing the same elements as the input tree but in a well-balanced tree.
 The depth of the output tree should be no higher than $\log_2 n + 1$ where n is the number of elements in the input tree.

-• 8.1.5 Quicksort
+8.1.5 Quicksort

-upterment and extracting elements from trees allows us to sort with extry subroutine for a new fast pected time in $\Theta(n \log n)$, the constant time required to build all those trees and extract the elements from the final tree is high.
+Although building and extracting elements from trees allows us to sort with expected time in $\Theta(n \log n)$, the constant time required to build all those trees and extract the elements from the final tree is high.